Fry’s Electronics closes another store in Anaheim, shelves still bare

 Fry’s Electronics announced that it will close its store in Anaheim, California.
 That follows an announcement in September that the company was shutting a store in January, 2020.

-I asked them if the whole chain was shutting down in September, and they said no. A spokesman said the company was restocking its shelves.
+I asked them in September if the whole chain was shutting down, and they said no. A spokesman said the company was restocking its shelves.
 But the reason I asked was because I went into a store in Campbell, California, and it was barren.
 Almost nothing on the shelves.
 It seemed like another sign of the retail apocalypse.

 Asked by a tweeter if it was the beginning of the end, Fry’s tweeted back, “We sure hope not!
 We apologize for the inconvenience as we transition our stores to our new consignment model.
 Our other stores are remaining open, and we are making progress every week stocking our stores.”